Inventua/nucleus-core/Documentation/Content Managers/FilesAndFolders.md

 Nucleus has support for the local file system as well as files hosted in Azure blob storage.
 The file provider system is extensible, so you may have support for other file systems.
 You can configure Nucleus with more than one file system.

-The file manager displays a drop-down list to select which file provider to manage.
+The file manager displays a drop-down list to select which file system provider to manage.
 A list of files and folders is listed in the main display.

 ![Manage Files and Folders](FilesAndFolders-FileManager.png)